obi-amd64/OpenDonita-Dockerized/README.md

 being 192.168.X.Y the IP address of the computer where the server will run (usually it should be the Raspberry Pi too).
 This is a must because the robot connects to a server in those domains (which this project replaces), to receive from them the commands.
-The Android/iPhone app doesn't send commands directly to the robot, but only to the server, and it redirects them to the robot.
+The official Android/iPhone app doesn't send commands directly to the robot, but only to the server, and it resends them to the robot.
 Thus, to allow our local server to pose as the official one, we must redirect those two domains to our own computer.

-Now restart *hostapd* with *sudo systemctl restart hostapd* to ensure that it re-reads the configuration.
+Now restart *dnsmasq* with *sudo systemctl restart netmasq* to ensure that it re-reads the configuration.

-The next step is to change the DNS in your WiFi router to point to the *hostapd*.
+The next step is to change the DNS in your WiFi router to point to the Raspberry if you aren't using an isolated WiFi network.
 This is dependant on your specific router.

 After doing this, entering those domains in your browser should return an error.